 Our research design centers around high-resolution and comprehensive data from several sources.
 We measure multiple aspects of land market formality using cadastral maps of land parcels, legal status in the land registry, and administrative data on land use patterns.
 We also collected an innovative photographic sample to develop a rank-based index of formality (Harari and Wong, 2024).
 We overlay Jakarta with a grid of 75-meter pixels and draw a representative sample of pixels from this grid.
-We then collect and hand-code photos from Google Street View or taken by our own field team (in areas inaccessible to Google Street View vehicles).
+We then collect and hand-code street-view photos from online repositories or taken by our own field team (in areas inaccessible to vehicles).
 Other auxiliary data capture historical and modern amenities.
 Our primary units of analysis are 75-meter pixels and the estimation sample restricts comparisons to pixels within the optimal bandwidths.